Tim Page (photographer)

-Timothy John Page (25 May 1944 – 24 August 2022) was a British–Australian photographer.
+Timothy John Page (25 May 1944 – 24 August 2022) was a British photographer.
 He was noted for the photos he took of the Vietnam War, and was later based in Brisbane, Australia.

 Early life

 Page was born John Spencer Russell in Tunbridge Wells, Kent, on 25 May 1944.
 He did not know his birth mother; his biological father was killed in a torpedo attack in the Arctic while serving in the Royal Navy during World War II and Page was put up for adoption after he was born.
 His adoptive father worked as an accountant; his adoptive mother was a housewife.
 Page was raised in Orpington, and left England in 1962 to make his way overland driving through Europe, Pakistan, India, Burma, Thailand and Laos.
 Without money in Laos, he found work as an agricultural advisor for USAID.